xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/common_fraud_techniques_and_how_to_avoid_them_joint_webinar_of_x-cart_and_kount.md

 updated_at: '2017-01-30 21:06 +0400'
 identifier: ref_d4I7MVKu
 title: >-
-  Common Fraud Techniques and How to Avoid Them: joint webinar of X-Cart and Kount
+  Common Fraud Techniques and How to Avoid Them: Joint Webinar of X-Cart and Kount
 order: 100
 published: true